13 Awesome Things To Do In Bristol, UK As Told By A Resident

 This iconic section of the city instantly transports visitors to a simpler time, a time of horse and carriage, and classic old-time pubs.
 Stop into the Christmas Steps pub for a pint and stay for lunch in front of the fire.

-Head into the galleries that dot the stairway or if you fancy a little more of a unique night out, head into Chance & Counters, a board game cafe boasting a collection of 600 games to be played with a food and drink menu to keep you going well into the night.
+Head into the galleries that dot the stairway or, if you fancy a little more of a unique night out, head to Chance & Counters, a board game cafe with a collection of 600 games to be played and a food and drink menu to keep you going well into the night.

-Visiting in the evening you’ll be able to see it in a whole new light, twinkle lights that is.
+If you visit in the evening, you’ll be able to see it in a whole new light, twinkle lights that is.

-Giving it an even more magical feel, the cobbles light up after a downpour of rain leaving you to imagine what this area has seen across history.
+Giving it an even more magical feel, the cobbles light up after a downpour of rain, leaving you to imagine what this area has seen throughout history.

 Royal Fort Gardens

-historic building with green lawn and mirror maze in front bristol things to do
+historic building with green lawn and mirror maze in front.

 Don’t get lost in the maze! // Photo: Laura O.

-Located right near Bristol University and housing the offices for the Faculty of Sciences, the Brigstow Institute, Elizabeth Blackwell Institute for Health Research, the Cabot Institute and the Jean Golding Institute for data-intensive research, this is so much more than a portion of the University Campus.
+This charming greenspace is located right near/in the University of Bristol and houses the offices of the Faculty of Sciences, the Brigstow Institute, the Elizabeth Blackwell Institute for Health Research, the Cabot Institute, and the Jean Golding Institute for Data-Intensive Research.

-Owned by the University, but open to the public, Royal Fort Gardens contains a peaceful atmosphere even during term time.
+Owned by the University but open to the public, Royal Fort Gardens offers a peaceful atmosphere even during term time.

-Catch up with friends over coffee around the pond or under the massive trees that line the paths, check out the amazing wildflower gardens in spring and summer that the Gardens work so hard to keep vibrant and lush.
+Catch up with friends over coffee around the pond or under the massive trees that line the paths, and in spring and summer check out the amazing wildflower gardens that the Gardens work so hard to keep vibrant and lush.

-Or let your eyes wander down the hill to a mirror maze installed by World-renowned artist Jepe Hein called “Follow Me”.
-Learn about the Royal House and gardens here.
+Or let your eyes wander down the hill to the mirror maze called “Follow Me” installed by world-renowned artist Jepe Hein.

 Bonus: Bristol International Balloon Fiesta

-hot air balloons taking off into blue sky bristol balloon fiesta
+hot air balloons taking off into blue sky at bristol balloon fiesta.

 Balloons, everywhere! // Photo: Laura O.

-For 3.5 days during the first week of August balloonists from around the UK and the World bring their balloons out for display for what can usually be described as a magical experience for viewers and those lucky enough to book in on a flight during that weekend.
+Over 4 days in August, balloonists from across the UK and around the world bring their balloons out for display, creating a magical experience for spectators and those lucky enough to book a flight during that weekend.

-The fiesta opens at midday with countless food and drink stalls, rides for the kids, booths from local retailers and businesses all of which stay up for the entirety of the festival and close out on the Sunday evening.
+The Fiesta opens at midday with numerous food and drink stalls, rides for the kids, and booths from local retailers and businesses all of which stay up for the entirety of the festival and close out on Sunday evening.

-hot air balloons getting inflated in a row at night thing to do in bristol
+hot air balloons getting inflated in a row at night.

 Preparation starts early in the morning… // Photo: Laura O.

-But never fear because if your visit is outside of the festival days but falls between May-Late September at dusk and dawn it only takes looking up for the chance to see flights over the city.
+But never fear because if your visit is outside of the festival days but falls between May and late September at dusk and dawn, it only takes looking up for the chance to see flights over the city.

-And if you’re brave enough to take a flight yourself you have countless companies to choose from to see Bristol from above.
+And if you’re brave enough to take a flight yourself, there are plenty of companies to choose from if you want to see Bristol from above.

 Things to Consider When Visiting Bristol

-Before we head off to explore Bristol, there are a few things you should keep in mind.
+Before you set off to explore Bristol, there are a few things you should keep in mind.

 From how to get around to finding a great place to stay in Bristol, here are some important details from Laura herself!